dopeboy/tlmslackapprenticeshipcirriculum/units/unit1/lesson0.md

-# Lesson 0:  Frontend testing tools
+# Lesson 0:  Frontend testing tools for the web

 We use a suite of tools to test web applications.
 In this lesson, we'll talk about the types of tools that come in a suite and a brief overview of how they work.